eCook Meal

 FULL OF BEANS!

-When the samp is cooked, stir in the drained kidney and cannellini beans.
+When the Samp is cooked, stir in the drained kidney and cannellini beans.
 Cook for a further 4-5 minutes until heated through, stirring occasionally.
 Add a naughty-sized knob of butter, the rinsed baby spinach, and the grated hard cheese.
-Stir until the spinach has wilted, remove from the heat on completion, and add some seasoning and a squeeze of lemon juice to taste.
+Stir until the spinach has wilted, remove from the heat on completion, and add some seasoning and a squeeze of Lemon juice to taste.

 MAKE YOUR BURNT SAGE BUTTER